risingwavelabs/risingwave-docs-legacy/docs/sql/info-schema.md

 ## Tables and views

 The  `information_schema.tables` view contains all tables and views (including materialized views) defined in the current database.
-Only those tables and views that the current user has access to are shown.

 :::note